What does a school need to participate?

 Each CyberPatriot team requires a coach, usually a teacher or adult leader of a team-sponsoring organization.
 Coaches do not need to be computer experts.
 In fact, any teacher or responsible adult leader can effectively lead a team to a fun and successful competition!

-One or two computers and an Internet connection are required for occasional weekend use during the online portions of the competition.
+A minimum of two computers (three is recommended) and an Internet connection are required for occasional weekend use during the online portions of the competition.
 Computer hardware requirements are modest, and most schools already have computers that meet the technical specifications of the competition.
 Full hardware, software, and technical requirements can be found on the Technical Specifications page.

 NOTE: ALL TEAMS ARE REQUIRED TO HAVE 64-BIT, HOST COMPUTERS AND OPERATING SYSTEMS TO COMPETE SUCCESSFULLY IN CYBERPATRIOT.
 You may contact the CyberPatriot Program office for more information.

 Upon registration, each team receives access to the Microsoft Developers Network Academic Alliance.
 This allows the team to download a number of operating systems and productivity tools that can be used to prepare for the competition.
 This benefit alone is worth several thousand dollars.
 Each registered team member also receives a CyberPatriot participant kit.
 In previous seasons, this kit has included a CyberPatriot t-shirt, a commemorative coin, an official lapel pin.

 Training materials are provided to get teams started on increasing their cyber knowledge, and there is no course or skill prerequisite for the program.
 Any student who has an interest in the program can join and be successful.